Applications Guide

 Overview

-The deployment and management of applications in this cluster follows a GitOps approach using Flux for Continuous Deployment (CD) and GitHub Actions for Continuous Integration (CI).
+The deployment and management of applications in this cluster follows a GitOps approach using Argo CD for Continuous Deployment (CD) and GitHub Actions for Continuous Integration (CI).

 Example Application